wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 ### Serf LAN & WAN Gossip

-The Serf <a target="_blank" href="https://en.wikipedia.org/wiki/Gossip_protocol">Gossip protocol</a> is used to ensure that data is distributed, with reliable communication is not assumed.
+The Serf <a target="_blank" href="https://en.wikipedia.org/wiki/Gossip_protocol">Gossip protocol</a> is used to ensure that data is distributed, with reliable communication not assumed.
 The protocol provides for:

    * Membership information which enable servers to perform cross-datacenter requests